jackbyrnes1998/Resizable-Tables/README.md

 deleted, but the existing row data arrays can be reused.

 If the user next calls pop back column() on this example each row is shortened by one entry by allocating new smaller arrays, copying data, and cleaning up the unused memory.
-This is shown in the gure above right.
+This is shown in the figure above right.
 The push back column and pop back row member functions work similarly.
 It is an error to attempt to push back a row or column using a vector of data that is the wrong size (too long or too short).
 It is also an error to attempt to pop back a row if rows==0 or to pop back a column if cols==0.
 Your program